By Ryan Duffy, Estate Planning Attorney | Licensed in NC & SC

 Will vs. Living Trust in North Carolina: Which Do You Need?

 If you’re starting your estate plan, you’ve probably heard the question a dozen times: should I get a will or a living trust?
 The honest answer is — it depends.
 Both documents are critical estate planning tools, but they serve different purposes and fit different situations.
 Here’s what you need to know about estate planning law to make the right call for your family in North Carolina.
+In my practice, the will-vs-trust question is the one I hear most often from NC families.
+Here is how I help clients decide.

 What Is a Last Will and Testament?

+A last will and testament is a legal document that spells out how you want your estate distributed after you die.
+In your will, you can name beneficiaries to receive your assets, designate a guardian for minor children, and appoint an executor to manage the estate administration process.
 Here’s the catch: a will doesn’t take effect until you die.
 And before your assets can transfer to your beneficiaries, your estate must go through probate — a court-supervised process in North Carolina that can take anywhere from six months to over a year, depending on the complexity of the estate.
+Probate in North Carolina is also a public process.
+That means the contents of your will — your assets, your debts, who gets what — become part of the public record.
+Anyone can look it up.

-What Is a Living Trust?
+Schedule a Free Consultation →What Is a Living Trust?

-A revocable living trust A trust is a legal arrangement where you (the grantor) transfer ownership of your assets into a trust during your lifetime, providing effective asset protection.
+A revocable living trust is a legal arrangement where you (the grantor) transfer ownership of your assets into a trust during your lifetime.
 You serve as your own trustee while you’re alive and capable, maintaining full control.
-You name a successor trustee to step in if you become incapacitated or die, ensuring peace of mind for your loved ones.
+You name a successor trustee to step in if you become incapacitated or die.
+The big difference: assets held in a living trust pass directly to your beneficiaries without going through probate.
+No court.
+No delays.
+No public record.

 Will vs. Living Trust: The Key Differences